pranjali2018201029/Megathon19/README.md

 Doc_Filepath : Absolute path to the csv file containing documents/articles, Abstract_Filepath : Absolute path to the csv file containing given query abstract, Summary_Size : Number of sentence in summary obtained from document content, further used to represent in a vector
-                (Possible values: any integer less than no. of lines in a document), Abstract_Flag : Optional flag to decide whether to use summary/abstract of document or use whole document without loss.
+                (Possible values: any integer less than no. of lines in a document, Give 10 if not sure), Abstract_Flag : Optional flag to decide whether to use summary/abstract of document or use whole document without loss.
                 Default value is 1.
 (Possible values : 0 or 1)